davidsonz/Travel-Website/_posts/2018-12-02-MexicoCity.md

 <h4>Day 2: 03/12/2018</h4>

-To get to know the city a little better, this morning we went on a Strawberry Tour of the Historic Downtown.
+To get to know the city a little better, this morning we went on a <a target="_blank" href="https://strawberrytours.com/mexico-city/tours/free-historical-centre-tour?gclid=EAIaIQobChMIsODc_r2Z3wIV2rjACh23eg7bEAAYAyACEgIkivD_BwE">Strawberry Tour</a> of the Historic Downtown.
 The tour started in Alameda and took us past the Palace of Fine Arts, the Latin America Building, the House of Tiles, and many more until we finished at the Metropoliatan Cathedral.
 We always enjoy the free walking tours in all the cities we can find them, helps you find out about the political and cultural history of the cities and orientates you in a city.
 Our favourite building was the Palace of Fine Arts because it was such a contridiction; it was created by two different architects so the outside is all Classical and the inside is completely Art Deco!

-In the afternoon we walked to the Kisosco Morisco, which is a beautiful gazebo which appears to be a mosaic but up close is painted and carved wood.
+In the afternoon we walked to the <a target="_blank" href="https://mxcity.mx/2016/03/kiosco-morisco/">Kisosco Morisco</a>, which is a beautiful gazebo which appears to be a mosaic but up close is painted and carved wood.

 One of the things we are also loving about Mexico City is how dressed up it is for Christmas!
 During the day everything is covered in tinsel and in the evening it all lights up.

 <img src="https://lh3.googleusercontent.com/t6RDoLSSiwPPQyRGiYDj5ndaHQS8YuljZf2Npl57xsyRtbUfvPFsg4YKaz-M27TvLUePDJwtGIXQx9kHdD-DMUmuffQlSn-fLpctGfPJ4uchmEzWMm3hdy3-aTz2yUdjvUyyMy7mqDQ=w2400" class="image1">
 <img src="https://lh3.googleusercontent.com/dOFcHJkl7Ujln3BDCnZhbLLur0QbVAX01feoutg75RH1A7SK7b6Cui5e4y60aI6pAxcU6TrGNm0UpaaDPuZ5hwfLgTyxyC7Pcg-uMNB7rBQGzAbaoKwGuJt9xiKLsstEr-1968Gr0Qg=w2400" class="image1">